ryansutc/coursera_django_customer_frontend/README.md

 #### Details

 The frontend code is not complete or that interesting.
-My focus is to try to find a fully automatable workflow for keeping a frontend in sync with an evolving and uncontrolled 3rd Party REST API application.
+My focus is to try to find a fully automatable workflow for keeping a frontend in sync with an evolving and uncontrolled 3rd Party REST API application ([coursera django](https://github.com/ryansutc/coursera_django)).
 See the `readme.md` file under `/generatedtypes` for details on that.